-Lime juice and the fresh tarragon give it a bright crisp flavor, that makes it super refreshing.
-And the savoriness of the tarragon also plays well with the avocado.
-Triple Sec and a splash of agave nectar turn it just a little sweet.
-But not too sweet!
+Lime juice and the fresh tarragon give this frozen avocado margarita recipe its bright crisp flavor.
+And the savoriness of the tarragon also plays well with the avocado, making this a great garden cocktail.

 This fun & fresh twist on a classic mojito is the perfect way to kick off spring!
 Using lavender simple syrup, the drink is bright, minty and has some nice herbal notes to it.
 Garden party, anyone?

 Looking for a fun way to enjoy beets and carrots.
 Try this twist on the margarita.
-It is super tasty and super pretty!
+This cocktail is super tasty and super pretty!

 Today is National Margarita Day!
 So what better way to celebrate than with four unique and tasty recipes that will knock your socks off.

-Instead of being tart as one would expect from a grapefruit-based drink, this margarita is slightly smokey, crisp, and just a little spicy.
+Instead of being tart as one would expect from a grapefruit-based drink, this roasted margarita is slightly smokey, crisp, and just a little spicy (thank you habanero).
 It’s perfect for winter.
 Curl up next to the fire and enjoy!

 Warm your winter with this sunny sake-based sangria that tastes like summer.
-Seriously, you will think it is August!
-Bursting with fresh ginger, crisp tangerine and a slight minty finish, this sangria is everything a mixed drink should be.
+Bursting with fresh ginger, crisp tangerine and a slight minty finish, this sangria recipe is everything a mixed drink should be.
 You’ll almost not want to share!

 I love a seasonal sangria.
 The way I see it, it’s just another wine pairing.
 Right?
 Since it is Christmas time, I wanted this one to not only resemble the holiday flavors but also the colors.
-If you ask me, it is simply beautiful.
+Enter this cranberry and rosemary sangria!

-For those of you who have seen my recipes on here, it is of no surprise that I love this margarita!
-I wish I could say I came up with it myself but I didn’t.
-This is a special garden cocktail from the Medlock Ames Tasting Room and Alexander Valley Bar.
+Spicy, sweet and ready to party!
+That is one way to describe this hand-crafted Jalapeño and Cilantro Margarita recipe from Medlock Ames.
+This garden cocktail comes straight from the Medlock Ames Tasting Room and Alexander Valley Bar.
 I visited the area (again) while driving a Chevy Volt around California touring sustainable farms and food producers.
 This drink was definitely a highlight!